Juan-calero/store-parts-exercise/README.md

 Extra Features:

-- "Order by price" button, Type of parts input and Search queries are all implemented on SPA side, and automatically update the parts without the need to submit (e.g. press ENTER).
+- "Order by price" button, type of parts and Search queries are all implemented on SPA side, and automatically update the parts without the need to submit (e.g. no need to press ENTER).
 - Dynamically generated Product Page, accessible upon product click.
-- "Back" button on product page, to return to the main page.
+- "Go Back" button on product page, to return to the main page.

 Hope you Like it! (っ＾ ▿ ＾)っ